colab-nyuad/CrunchQA/README.md

 The templates are classified into 3 categories:
 * 1-hop (inferential chain of the length 1 and at most 1 constraint)
 * 2-hop (inferential chain of the length 2 and at most 1 constraint)
-* advanced - rest
+* advanced - the rest

-Following is an example of an advanced question template:
+Following is an example of the advanced question template:
 ```json
    {
     "main_chain": "org1-in_org-job1-has_job-person",